vidhra/saturn/internal/tools/gcloud_online_docs_markdown/compute/backend-services/create/index.md

 protocol must be one of: TCP, UDP, UNSPECIFIED.
-If the `load-balancing-scheme` is `EXTERNAL_MANAGED` (Global external Application Load Balancer and regional external Application Load Balancer), the protocol must be one of: HTTP, HTTPS, HTTP2, H2C (beta only).
+If the `load-balancing-scheme` is `EXTERNAL_MANAGED` (Global external Application Load Balancer and regional external Application Load Balancer), the protocol must be one of: HTTP, HTTPS, HTTP2, H2C.
 If the `load-balancing-scheme` is `EXTERNAL_MANAGED` (Global external proxy Network Load Balancer), the protocol must be one of: TCP, SSL.